 There is financial aid available from a variety of sources: federal and state grants (Pell, FSEOG, Oregon Opportunity Grant (OOG), Oregon Promise), scholarships, student employment, and loans.

-Click here for a step-by-step PowerPoint on how to fill out the 17/18 FAFSA.
+Step-by-step PowerPoint on how to fill out the FAFSA.

 Oregon Opportunity Grant: The Oregon Opportunity Grant (OOG) is Oregon's largest state-funded need-based grant program for students planning to go to college.
 Students must complete the FAFSA or the ORSAA to apply.